2533001180/roll20-macros/README.md

 # Simple and Stylish Roll20 Player Macros

 Roll20 macros can spice up your ordinary rolls to add flavor to them.
-The macros are simple text files that you can download, and modify to achieve your own roll macros.
+The macros are simple text files that you can download or copy-and-paste, and modify to achieve your own roll macros.
 Please note that these do not rely on the Roll20 API, so a simple cut-and-paste from the source files here into the macro box in Roll20 will do.

 ## COMBINED STAT CHECKS